iannesbitt/readgssi/README.md

-# readgssi v0.0.6-beta4
+# readgssi v0.0.6-beta5

 ![Example Radargram](examples/1.png)

 `readgssi` is a tool intended for use as an open-source translator and preprocessing module for subsurface data collected with GSSI ground-penetrating georadar (GPR) devices.
-It has the capability to read DZT and DZG files with the same pre-extension name and plot the data contained in those files. `readgssi` is currently able to translate most DZT files to CSV and will be able to translate to multiple other output formats including HDF5 and SEG-Y, though not all formats are available yet (see [future](#future)).
+It has the capability to read DZT and DZG files with the same pre-extension name and plot the data contained in those files. `readgssi` is also currently able to translate most DZT files to CSV and will be able to translate to multiple other output formats including HDF5 and SEG-Y, though not all formats are available yet (see [future](#future)).
 Original Matlab code developed by Gabe Lewis, Dartmouth College Department of Earth Sciences.
 Python translation written with permission by Ian Nesbitt, University of Maine School of Earth and Climate Sciences.

 Questions, feature requests, and bugs: **ian * nesbitt at gmail * com**

 ## changes since 0.0.5
+- added basic background removal and dewow capability (courtesy of [@fxsimon](https://github.com/fxsimon))
-- added support for the D50800 antenna
+- added support for the D50800/D50300 antenna
   - added plotting support for dual-channel radar devices
   - merged #3 from @fxsimon which fixed a bug that caused multi-channel file traces to be read in a 121212 sequence instead of 111222
 - updated the workings of the plotting algorithm's colormap
 - changed the way files are saved (bug in 0.0.5 mangled some filenames)